Atachiz02Softwares/.github/profile/README.md

 ## Hi there 👋

-**All you need to know about Morpheus Softwares:**
+**All you need to know about Atachiz02 Softwares:**

-🙋‍♀️ Morpheus Softwares is a computer software subsidiary of Atachiz02 Softwares that specializes in the development and deployment of both mobile and desktop application softwares.
+🙋‍♀️ Atachiz02 Softwares is a software engineering enterprise that specializes in the development and deployment of both mobile and desktop application software.

-🌈 You can contribute through directly emailing us or creating a discussion here on GitHub.
+🌈 You can contribute by directly emailing us or creating a discussion here on GitHub.

 👩‍💻 Find necessary materials on the organization's public GitHub repositories.

-🍿 Fun fact - We at Morpheus Softwares eat everything except our kind.
+🍿 Fun fact - We at Atachiz02 Softwares eat everything except our kind.

 💚 We love you too!